m1maker/ngt-docs/docs/General/Application Behavior.md

 ## Window

-To display a window, use the show_window function.
-If you plan to utilize rendering, make sure to set the enable_renderer flag to true in show_window; otherwise, no graphics will be displayed.
+To manage the application window effectively, utilize the show_window function.
+Setting the enable_renderer flag to true is crucial if your application requires rendering graphics or supports input devices like joysticks or gamepads.
+If these features are not used, you may set the flag to false, allowing the window to handle events in the background without being tied to the rendering loop.

 ## Application Loop